 Today, we are going to make eggs in a basket.
 This is a very simple breakfast dish we make at least a couple of times per week.
 If you ask my son what he wants for breakfast, a lot of the time, he will request this dish.
 He loves that he can help me and knows how it’s made from start to finish.

-Cooking with Kids: Eggs in a Basket
+How to make Eggs in a Basket

 To start this dish, I recommend setting out all of your ingredients before inviting your kids into the kitchen.
 You will need: cookie cutters, bread, eggs, and butter.
 To cook the eggs in a basket, you will need either a griddle pan or a frying pan.
 Once you have everything ready, invite your kids into the kitchen and wash hands.
 Set up a safe area for them to access the food (we use step stools).